ejikeugba/serp/README.md

 Conduct](https://github.com/ejikeugba/serp/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-## References:
+## References

 McCullagh, P. (1980).
 Regression Models for Ordinal Data. *Journal of the Royal Statistical Society.
-Series B (Methodological)*, 42, pp. 109-142.
+Series B (Methodological)*, 42, 109-142.

+Randall, J (1989).
+The analysis of sensory data by generalized linear model. *Biometrical Journal*, 31, 781–793.

 Tutz, G. and Gertheiss, J. (2016).
 Regularized Regression for Categorical Data (With Discussion and Rejoinder). *Statistical